Oberlin, Ohio: Abolitionism

 Oberlin "Rescuers" outside the Cuyahoga County jail.
 C.H.
 Langston is seventh from right in front row, with hat over his chest.

 The men took Price back from the arresting US Marshal, and eventually smuggled him to Canada, but the authorities were not content to let the matter rest.
 United States President James Buchanan personally requested prosecution of the group (now referred to by sympathetic parties as "the Rescuers"), and 37 of them were indicted.
 Twelve of those were formerly enslaved people, including Charles H. Langston.
 State authorities arrested the US Marshal who had captured Price.
 In negotiation, the state agreed to free the arresters, and the federal officials agreed to free all but two of those indicted.
 Simeon M. Bushnell, a white man, and Charles H. Langston were both tried and convicted by an all-Democrat jury.
 Langston's eloquent speech against slavery and injustice persuaded the judge to give them light sentences, with Langston receiving 20 days in jail and a fine of $100.
 They appealed to the Ohio Supreme Court for a writ of habeas corpus, but on May 30, 1859, their petition was denied.

 Cenotaph in Oberlin with names of Green, Copeland, and Leary, erected 1860: "These colored citizens of Oberlin, the heroic associates of the immortal John Brown, gave their lives for the slave."

 Three formerly enslaved people—Lewis Sheridan Leary, Shields Green, and John Anthony Copeland, Jr.—participated in John Brown's famous 1859 raid on Harpers Ferry.
 Leary died during the raid, and Green and Copeland were hanged after arrest and conviction.
 The bodies of Green and Copeland were used for dissection and anatomical study at the Winchester Medical College; the remains were discarded.
 Leary's body was first thrown in an unmarked pit, along with the 7 of the 9 others killed during the raid; much later the bodies were disinterred and reburied at the John Brown Farm, next to his grave.
 (See John Brown's raiders.)

 The political ferment resulting from the Oberlin-Wellington Rescue led to a number of major protests throughout the northern part of Ohio, and an unprecedented boost to the anti-slavery Republican party in the 1860 state elections.
 The governor of Ohio wrote to the new Republican President Abraham Lincoln urging him to repeal the Fugitive Slave Law.
 Though in point of fact Lincoln declined this request, this decision did not prevent Southern states from seceding, and America was soon embroiled in the Civil War.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.11 sqmi, of which, 5.07 sqmi is land and 0.04 sqmi is water.

 Climate

 Oberlin experiences a humid continental (Köppen Dfa) climate.
-Winters are cold, dry and often snowy.
-Summers are warm to very warm and sometimes hot.
+Winters are cold, dry and often snowy (up to 26 cm).
+Summers are warm to very warm and sometimes hot (up to 27 °C).
 The city rests within the northern snowbelt of Ohio and is tempered by the Great Lakes.